-Verification statements (5) will be provided to each student, once all graduation requirements have been met.
+A verification statement will be provided to each student via mail, once all graduation requirements have been met.
 This verification statement will allow the student to sit for the CDR credentialing Examination for Registered Dietitian Nutritionists.

 Online Testing:

 Online testing is discouraged for nutrition courses within the DCN curriculum.
 If a test is administered online, students are required to download the lockdown monitor on their computers and sign a waiver that academic integrity will be adhered to which includes the test was completed solely by the student them self.
 Violation of academic integrity could lead to dismissal from the program.